 - Hiking Miles: Australian Terriers can hike for two to three miles.
 Always keep them on a leash, or they'll race off-trail after critters that cross their path.

 Australian Terriers require approximately ½ cup to 1 cup of good quality dry dog food every day, given in two meals.
-The quantity can vary significantly based on your dog's age and activity level.
+The quantity can vary significantly based on your dog's age and activity level, and, of course, how many dog treats they receive.
 Talk with your veterinarian about the optimal diet and quantity of food for your Aussie.

 Though brave and independent, Aussies don't ever enjoy alone time.
-They will resort to problem behaviors, such as constant barking or chewing on chair legs if you leave them for too long.
+They will resort to problem behaviors, such as constant barking or chewing on their dog bed if you leave them for too long.
 It's possible to steal away an hour or two if you crate train your Aussie and leave him with his favorite dog treats.

 Health and Grooming